-Built around the Alford Mining System’s (AMS) Mineable shape optimizer, Surpac Stope Shape Optimizer (SSO) is used to produce stope-shapes and stope inventories from a block model that spatially represents the location of the mineralisation.
+Built around the Alford Mining System’s (AMS) Mineable shape optimizer, Surpac Stope Optimizer is used to produce stope-shapes and stope inventories from a block model that spatially represents the location of the mineralisation.

-SSO automatically produces optimized stope designs to maximize the values of recovered ore within the given ore-body geometry and design constraints.
+The Stope Optimizer automatically produces optimized stope designs to maximize the values of recovered ore within the given ore-body geometry and design constraints.
 It is capable of generating stope designs for a variety of underground mining methods.

 Figure 1: GEOVIA Surpac Block Model showing complex ore body for UG stope Optimization